Hermoraun.io

 Eras are also closely related to dynasties in the historiographies of monarchic societies like the United Kingdom, China and Japan.

-Etymologically speaking, to Latin users in the first century, an aera was a count of years starting from some epoch.
+Etymologically speaking, to Latin users in the fifth century, an aera was a count of years starting from some epoch.
 I tried to understand if the connection to brass and money had something to do with the reign of kings or emperors, considering the common practice of minting their names and likenesses on coins.
 However, the sources I was able to easily reach online did not discuss this as a possible connection at all, but were rather content with merely stating the connection to the metal and currency, so I moved on.
 After all, I was much more interested in the other half.

 Tux